ssugar/Blog/_posts/Fabric/2024-06-27-FastAIMLModelInFabric.md

 Some warnings/errors will show up in the output of the above cell, they can be ignored.

+Remove any failed downloads or files that aren't valid images

 ```python
 #remove any bad images (images that can't be opened)